X0x1RG9f/Astropi-Cube/README.md

  - Raspberry Pi + AstroPi Hat (110 x 130 x 40mm)
  - AstroPi GPS & Meteo Module (50 x 40 x 35mm)

 AstroPi Hat can be used without the GPS & Meteo Module.
-Total cost of the DiY project is arround 200$ (including Raspberry, cases, components, Sensors & Controllers)
+Total cost of the DiY project is arround 200$ (including Raspberry, cases, components, Sensors & Controllers).

+Please note that project is not dependant from AstroBerry Server and can also be installed with Raspbian or any other Raspberry Pi distribution.
+However, I strongly suggest you to use Astroberry Server, as it already provide interesting astrophotography tools.

 ### Features: AstroPi Hat
  - Astroberry Server Operating System (